 - You have added a new room to the house.

 - You have to turn off one appliance in order to use another.

 - Defective circuit breakers that do not trip – there are shocks and overheating as a result.

 Today’s panels are well-designed and considered safe, however homes with panels installed as recently as the 1980s may contain components that have deteriorated, making them unsafe.

 Do not take chances.
-If you suspect trouble or if your home is still using fuses, then be sure to call Christian Brothers Plumbing, Air Conditioning, and Electrical at (623) 499-9794 in Peoria, AZ and surrounding areas.
+If you suspect trouble or if your home is still using fuses, then be sure to call 1800plumbing Plumbing, Air Conditioning, and Electrical at (623) 499-9794 in Peoria, AZ and surrounding areas.
 We are reliable and trustworthy and care about the safety of your home.